romland/itemLens/README.md

 sudo chmod a+rx THAT_PATH/yt-dlp
 ```

-# Prototype-y
-- Right now the code very JavaScripty while it should be TypeScripty.
-A lot of it is still very much a prototype.

 # TODO / notes
-- make a multi-"screen" wizard for adding new items on smaller devices (from desktop single screen is good)
-- consider: Is it faster to do a quick pre-check on the Jetson to see if there is a QR code in image?
-- Investigate how fast classification inference can run on a recent RasPi (using OpenCL)
-- TODO fields when adding items:
-    inventory   Inventory? @relation(fields: [inventoryId], references: [id])
-    inventoryId Int?
-    usage      InUse[]
-- Need some thinking about logic to take _valuable_ data from photos and apply it to items for searching,
-  right now we search all.
-- autostart containers if they are not running (if Windows, need to start in WSL)
 - fetching interesting links (especially documentation/specs) for newly items should also be automatic

 # TODO README: